top of page

 Wellbeing, Consent and Mindfulness

-All UK universities are now required to provide consent education for their students.
+All UK universities are now required to provide sexual consent education for their students.
 New E6 guidelines from the Office for Students (paragraph 26) state that trainings on sexual consent and bystander training should be "designed and delivered by persons with credible and demonstrable expertise."
 This is exactly what the Art of Consent offers.
 Our professional team of facilitators have many years' experience working in this field.

 However, our experience also tells us that a one-off, hour-long consent workshop, whilst being an essential first-step, is highly unlikely to generate the sea-change required to build a genuine culture of consent across our universities.